 I have to say that traveling for business gave me the chance to visit places where only locals go.
 Anyway, in Vienna I could mix, so I saw the main attractions plus something that is usually not part of the tourism itineraries.

 In this post, I am going to give you some descriptions and opinions about the main things I visited.
 You can discover Vienna and the things to do.
 I also share here some of my pictures.
 But keep in mind that I took them in different seasons and I selected the bests.
-Then I hope you will enjoy my short guide of Vienna, you can get inspiration for your trip.
+Then I hope you will enjoy my short guide to Vienna, you can get inspiration for your trip.